fadumasaidcodes/Full-stack_project-Crud_book/README.md

 - To add a new book, click on the "add book" button and fill out the add book form with the book title, ISBN, and description.
 - To update a book, click on the "update" button next to a book title in the list of books available in the bookshop.
 - To delete a book, click on the "delete" button next to a book title in the list of books available in the bookshop.

+* Instructions on how to use the application, including:

+- To access the home page, go to https://book-tg75.onrender.com/ (Note: the website may take a few seconds to load as rendering can be slow)

+- To view more details about a book, append "/details/<book_id>" to the URL.
+For example, to view details about book with id=1, go to https://book-tg75.onrender.com/details/1.

+- To log in to your account, go to https://book-tg75.onrender.com/login and enter your credentials.

+- To register a new account, go to https://book-tg75.onrender.com/register and fill out the registration form.

+- To update your account information, go to https://book-tg75.onrender.com/update and enter your updated information.

+- To add a new book, go to https://book-tg75.onrender.com/form and fill out the book information form.

+## Screenshot

 ## Future Improvements

 The Bookshop Web Application has the following areas that could be improved:

 - Add search functionality to the book list page.